 Therapy is the better form of support when clients are looking for diagnosis or treatment of mental health issues such as moderate to severe anxiety or depression, recent trauma, addiction, and more.
 If you are unsure about whether therapy would be a better fit, please discuss your thoughts with your coach.

-Coaching is goal driven and focused on the present and moving forward and not so about processing or understanding the past.
+Coaching is goal driven and focused on the present, creating change, and moving forward and not focused on processing or understanding the past.

-In my coaching practice many of research based practices, principles, and tactics I employ allow us to explore thoughts, emotions, behaviors, and impulses which can seem similar to therapy.
+In my coaching style, many of the research based practices, principles, and tactics I employ allow us to explore thoughts, emotions, behaviors, and impulses which can seem like deeper work.

 The client and coach work collaboratively to come up with goals that are appropriate for the coaching process.
 It is a important that goals are specific, personally meaningful, and actionable for the client.